 The Trading Manifesto is a summarised version of these White Papers and is available for the public to read.

-I might summarise, in answer to the question posed above, that the life journey of a SPA3 portfolio looks very good, especially compared to the market benchmarks and other investment avenues over the last 12+ years for managing decent sized portfolios.
+I might summarise, in answer to the question posed above, that the life journey of an SPA3 portfolio looks very good, especially compared to the market benchmarks and other investment avenues over the last 12+ years for managing decent-sized portfolios.

 You owe it to yourself to do this sort of preparation before just willy-nilly handing your investment capital over to somebody else to manage it with a strategy that it is unknown to you.
 Or you could embark on the journey yourself……